meteor/redis-livedata/README.md

     mrt add redis-livedata

-Since Redis is not shipped with Meteor or this package yet you would need to have a running server and a url to connect to it.
+Since Redis is not yet shipped with Meteor or this package, you need to have a running Redis server and a url to connect to it.
 You can install Redis locally on Mac OS X with homebrew `brew install redis` or by following the [instructions](http://redis.io/download) for other platforms.
 The latest tested and officially supported version of Redis is 2.8.9.

-To connect to the particular Redis server, pass its url as the `REDIS_URL` environment variable to the Meteor server process.
-It is set to `localhost`.
+To configure the Redis server connection information, pass its url as the `REDIS_URL` environment variable to the Meteor server process.
+It defaults to `localhost:6379`.

-    env REDIS_URL=123.0.123.0 meteor
+    env REDIS_URL=redis://username:password@1.2.3.4:6379 meteor

-This package relies on key-space notification system on your Redis server, so either set it up from redis-cli:
+To provide reactivity, this package uses [Redis Keyspace Notifications](http://redis.io/topics/notifications).
+You can either set it up from redis-cli:

     CONFIG SET notify-keyspace-events AKE

-or set the `REDIS_CONFIGURE_KEYSPACE_NOTIFICATIONS=1` environment variable for your Meteor application server process and Meteor will set this command for you:
+or set the `REDIS_CONFIGURE_KEYSPACE_NOTIFICATIONS=1` environment variable for your Meteor application server process, and Meteor will configure this for you:

-    env REDIS_CONFIGURE_KEYSPACE_NOTIFICATIONS=1 REDIS_URL=123.0.123.0 meteor
+    env REDIS_CONFIGURE_KEYSPACE_NOTIFICATIONS=1 REDIS_URL=... meteor

 ## RedisCollection

-You can instantiate the Redis collection either on client or on the server.
-The collection can be either unnamed (unmanaged, just in-memory) or called "redis" as Redis doesn't have any concept of namespaced collections.
+You can instantiate a RedisCollection on both client and on the server.
+The collection can be either unnamed (unmanaged, just in-memory) or must be "redis" as Redis doesn't have any concept of namespaced collections.

 ```javascript
 R = new Meteor.RedisCollection("redis");
 ```

-The collection wraps the Redis commands and makes them "synchronous" (just looking synchronous, but still not blocking the event-loop) if no callback is passed or node-style async if one is passed.
+The collection wraps the Redis commands.
+If a callback is passed then the commands execute asynchronously.
+If no callback is passed, on the server, the call is executed synchronously (technically this uses fibers and only appears to be synchronous, though it still does no blocking the event-loop).
+If you're on the client and don't pass a callback, the call executes asynchronously and you won't be notified of the result.

 ## Publish/Subscribe

-One can publish a cursor just like in mongo-livedata:
+One can publish a cursor just like in mongo-livedata, using 'matching' instead of 'find':

 ```javascript
 Meteor.publish("peter-things", function () {